olegdayo/Architecture/ArchitectureExtended/README.md

 - for 100 matrices: 2029ms
 - for 1000 matrices: 23479ms

-### Comparing to procedure and object-oriented programming:
+### Comparing to dynamic and object-oriented programming:
 Golang has quite a few new ideas like if err != nil instead of try catch blocks and concurrency, so it must be faster than python.
 However the compilation process of Go is rather complicated: it has 4 phases and even has its own "assembly language".
 This is the main reason of its slow compilation, comparing with C++ compiler and simple Python interpreter on simple tests.

 |Number of matrices|  No OOP C++  |   OOP C++   |      Python      |    Go    |  Assembler  |